Canvas Instructor Guide

 Tips

-• Use group sets any time you want to assign grades to groups of students.
+• Use group sets when you want to assign grades to groups of students.
 Student-created groups cannot be used for grading purposes.

 • Allowing student-created groups in your course is a powerful way to help students collaborate.
 Within each group, they can work on projects, discuss topics, and schedule meetings with each other.
 Refer your students to learn more about using Canvas student-created groups in UBC's Canvas student guide.